mattglwilliams/orm-ecom-backend/README.md

 Firstly, to use this app, make sure you have both node.js and MySQL installed.
 Once installed, follow the below steps:

+- Firstly, you need to create a .env file that holds the DB_NAME and your MySQL user name and password (DB_USER & DB_PW)

-- Firstly, navigate into the db folder in the terminal and then log into the mysql CLI and run the below command to create the database.
+- Next, navigate into the db folder in the terminal and then log into the mysql CLI and run the below command to create the database.

 ```
 source schema.sql